rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Evolution/Evidence of evolution/Fossil records.md

 - <span style="color: skyblue">Radioisotope dating</span> (carbon-14 dating) can be used to arrange fossils in a chronological sequence.

 #### Evidence for evolution
-- Fossils showing similarities to living species indicate that <span style="color: lightgreen">existing life forms arose from pre-existing ones</span>.
+- **Fossils show similarities to living species.**
+  ↪️ This indicate <span style="color: lightgreen">existing life forms arose from pre-existing ones</span>.

-- A greater diversity of fossils found in younger rocks supports the idea that <span style="color: lightgreen">different types of organisms have evolved from a common ancestor</span>.
+- **Fossils in younger rocks show a greater diversity of fossils.**
+  ↪️ This indicate that <span style="color: lightgreen">different types of organisms have evolved from a common ancestor</span>.

-- Fossils in younger rocks are more complex than those in older rocks, which support the idea that <span style="color: lightgreen">organisms evolved from simple to complex forms</span>, and simple life forms gradually adapted to become more complex.
+- **Fossils in younger rocks are more complex than those in older rocks.**
+  ↪️ This indicate that <span style="color: lightgreen">organisms evolved from simple to complex forms</span> as simple organisms adapted to become more complex.
 ↪️ *Refer to*: HKALE 2007 Paper 1A Q2(a)(ii)

 #### Limitations of using fossil records